dorotheapfeiffer/vmm-essdat/README.md

 ## Installing

-To build the program, start in the program directory vmm-sdat
+To build the program, start in the program directory vmm-essdat
 ```
 mkdir build
 cd build